Frequently Asked Questions

 How can healthcare teams use all-payer claims data?

-All-payer claims data is collected, aggregated, and reported at the NPI level.
-This means teams can use this data to better understand key providers in markets of interest based on specialty, practice, service line, or procedural group.
-You can also use all-payer claims data to understand a provider’s total observed patients, payer mix, patient mix, estimated patient origin, and more.
+All-payer claims data is aggregated and reported at the NPI level.
+As a result, teams can use this data to gain insights into key providers in target markets.
+It helps in analyzing providers based on specialty, practice, service line, and procedure group.
+Additionally, this data provides insights into a provider’s total patient volume, payer mix, patient mix, and estimated patient origin.

 How can I use all-payer claims data to analyze & impact physician referral patterns?

-While patient data is de-identified at collection, unique patient tokens allow you to observe how one patient may connect to multiple providers.
-By looking at shared patient volumes between two providers, your team can identify potential patient pipelines in your market.
+Unique patient tokens reveal connections between patients and multiple providers, even though patient data is de-identified at collection.
+By analyzing shared patient volumes between two providers, your team can identify potential patient pipelines within your market.

-For example, you can ID which potential referral partners are tied to key in-network providers.
-Then, create strategies to reinforce these ties.
-You can also use the data to understand which potential referral partners are tied to providers aligned with your competition and create strategies to redirect them.
+You can identify potential referral partners connected to key in-network providers.
+Then, develop strategies to strengthen these connections.
+Additionally, use the data to spot potential referral partners linked to providers aligned with your competition and create strategies to redirect them.

 My team uses internal data.